 February is upon us!
 Winter is coming to an end and spring is just around the corner.
-While the harsh winter weather may have been stressful on your lawn and landscape, spring is a great opportunity for a fresh start.
+While the harsh winter weather may have been stressful on your lawn and landscape, spring is a great opportunity for a fresh start with some spring lawn preparation.

 Here are a few pre-spring steps you can take right now to prepare your lawn to thrive in the springtime.
 By following these steps you are giving your lawn everything it needs to start strong in the spring, stay strong during the summer, and finish strong in the fall!